 - HSTEU 445/JSIS A 445: The Rise and Fall of the Soviet Union

 - A minimum of 50% of credits applied to the major must be taken at the 300 or 400 level.

-- A minimum grade of 2.0 in each course and a minimum cumulative GPA of 2.50 for all UW and transfer courses presented for this major.
+- A minimum cumulative GPA of 2.0 for all courses presented for this major.

 - A minimum of 15 graded credits presented for this major must be completed through the UW.